Selma to Montgomery marches: Events of January

 The Selma Voting Rights Campaign officially started on January 2, 1965, when King addressed a mass meeting in Brown Chapel A.M.E.
 Church in defiance of the anti-meeting injunction.
 The date had been chosen because Sheriff Clark was out of town, and Chief Baker had stated he would not enforce the injunction.
 Over the following weeks, SCLC and SNCC activists expanded voter registration drives and protests in Selma and the adjacent Black Belt counties.

 Preparations for mass registration commenced in early January, and with King out of town fundraising, were largely under the leadership of Diane Nash.
 On January 15, King called President Johnson and the two agreed to begin a major push for voting rights legislation which would assist in advancing the passage of more anti-poverty legislation.
 After King returned to Selma, the first big "Freedom Day" of the new campaign occurred on January 18.

 According to their respective strategies, Chief Baker's police were cordial toward demonstrators, but Sheriff Clark refused to let black registrants enter the county courthouse.
 Clark made no arrests or assaults at this time.
-However, in an incident that drew national attention, Dr. King was knocked down and kicked by a leader of the National States Rights Party, who was quickly arrested by Chief Baker.
+However, in an incident that drew national attention, King was knocked down and kicked by a leader of the National States Rights Party, who was quickly arrested by Chief Baker.
 Baker also arrested the head of the American Nazi Party, George Lincoln Rockwell, who said he'd come to Selma to "run King out of town".

 Over the next week, blacks persisted in their attempts to register.
 Sheriff Clark responded by arresting organizers, including Amelia Boynton and Hosea Williams.
 Eventually, 225 registrants were arrested as well at the county courthouse.
 Their cases were handled by the NAACP Legal Defense Fund.
 On January 20, President Johnson gave his inaugural address but did not mention voting rights.